The Growing Demand for Skilled Leaders

 Program Accreditation and State Licensure

-Minnesota: The M.A. in Health and Human Services Administration program is accredited by the Minnesota Board of Examiners for Nursing Home Administrators (MN BENHA) as meeting education requirements for Nursing Home Administrator licensure in the State of Minnesota.
+Minnesota: The M.A. in Health and Human Services Administration program is accredited by the Minnesota Board of Executieves for Long Term Services and Support (MN BELTSS) as meeting education requirements for Nursing Home Administrator licensure in the State of Minnesota.
 The program is designed to prepare students to take the Minnesota Nursing Home Administrators licensing exam.
 Students who wish to pursue licensure as a Nursing Home Administrator in Minnesota must complete the appropriate program pathway, meet the state’s practicum requirements, and pass state and national exams.